lovell/attention/README.md

 A typical use case for this feature is to automatically remove less relevant parts of an image when cropping to fit fixed dimensions.

+### Focal Point

+This is the most dominant or "heaviest" point within the Salient Region.

+It is calculated by finding the midpoint of the total pixel count in each of the horizontal and vertical directions of the saliency mask.

+A typical use case for this feature is to automatically centre the most relevant part of an image when cropping/hiding the top and bottom or left and right.

 ## Installation

 	npm install attention